NIEHS/PCOR_bookdown_tools/README.md

 ### Status Checks

 **Check Super Linter**<br>
-Checks that `.Rmd` chapters and style files have valid source code and adhere to consistent formatting (see .github/workflows/check-super-linter.yml).
-Utilizes [super-linter/super-linter](https://github.com/super-linter/super-linter).
+Checks that `RMD` and style files have valid source code and consistent formatting (.github/workflows/check-super-linter.yml) using [super-linter/super-linter](https://github.com/super-linter/super-linter).

 **Check Render Bookdown**<br>
-Checks that new chapters, file edits, and images and data do not cause errors in rendering the book (see .github/workflows/check-render-bookdown.yml).
+Checks for errors in rendering the book (.github/workflows/check-render-bookdown.yml).

-**Protect Branch `staging-public`**<br>
-Checks that a pull request into the `staging-public` branch is from `staging-internal` (see .github/workflows/protect-staging-public.yml).

 **Protect Branch `main`**<br>
-Checks that a pull request into the `main` branch is from `staging-public` (see .github/workflows/protect-main.yml).
+Checks that a pull request into `main` is from `staging` (.github/workflows/protect-main.yml).